Skip to main content

 • wash your hands regularly and keep yourself clean

-• keep your home clean, particularly your bathrooms
+• keep your home clean, especially your bathrooms

 • change sanitary pads regularly